PH1007 - Advanced Stream Physics 2

 and particle physics.
 There is also a laboratory component which introduces electric

 circuits, physical optics, and laboratory projects.

-- recall or recognize information, concepts, and principles of fundamental electric
+- recognize information, concepts, and principles of fundamental electric circuits and

 - select, identify, and use the appropriate data and physics principles to complete

 a problem or task, including the manipulation of mathematical entities to solve problems

 in modern physics and electric circuits;

 - assess experimental data using specific standards and criteria, including identifying,

 describing and justifying the best approach to solving an experimental problem;

 - communicate experimental/observational data using a logbook, and compose a final report